ktsamis/blog-source/README.rst

 .. _source: https://github.com/tsamis73/blog-source.git

 the .gitignore file in the source_ is ignoring the /output and the cache folder.
-The important thing here is that the content is saved and pushed pretty easily.
+The important thing here and the *purpose* of the script is that the content is saved and pushed pretty easily.

 Instructions
 ------------